vaqMAD/vaqMAD/README.md

 Oh, and I firmly believe there are 10 types of people in the world: those who understand binary, and those who don't.

-Currently focusing on creating a project for my portfolio [TimeMate](https://github.com/vaqMAD/TimeMate)

 ## 🚀 Main Project: [TimeMate](https://github.com/vaqMAD/TimeMate)

 Every developer has that one topic that gives them nightmares.
 For me, it was dealing with datetime.
 So, I did the most logical thing: I built an entire API-first time tracking backend to finally make peace with it.
 This project is the result of that journey.